Description

 - Gradual dose escalation minimizes GI side effects (nausea, vomiting)

-- Allows tolerance development to GLP-1 effects
+- Allows tolerance growth to GLP-1 effects

 - Optimizes adherence and completion rates